 “I think you do, and you’re feeling guilty.”

 “Yes.
 But I want you to think about how you feel.
 And dig really deep.
 Your own life might depend on it.”

 Mrs. Adams met her off the school bus.
 “Jesse, please come with me to my office.”

 A man was waiting.
 Mrs. Adams walked around behind her desk.
 “Jesse, this is Detective Higgins from the Grand Rapids police.
 Please, have a seat.”

 Detective Higgins started.
 “Jesse, Mrs. Adams and I have been talking about Nadine Ladysmith’s death.
 You know we found fake IDs in the car.
-We just got Mike’s cell phone records, and they show several calls to a Minneapolis number.
+We just got Ethan’s cell phone records, and they show several calls to a Minneapolis number.
 You were her roommate.
 We were wondering if this number was familiar to you.”